LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Core Checks and recommendations=>all customers
   * Can enable weekly email notifications from console
   * Full Trusted Advisor-available for Business and Enterprise plans:
-    * Ability to set Cloudwatch Alarms when reaching limits
+    * Ability to set CloudWatch Alarms when reaching limits
     * Programmatic Access using AWS Support API

 ### AWS Cost Explorer: